Nikit117/Realtime-Aircraft-Marshalling-Signals-Detection-Application-using-Mediapipe-and-LSTM-model/README.md

 python tkapp.py
 ```

 Once the application starts, you will see a window with the webcam video feed.
 The application will start detecting the marshalling signals in real-time.
 You can take a screenshot by clicking on the `"Take Screenshot"` button.
 You can also remove the annotation by clicking on the `"Remove Annotation"` button.
 To pause/play the video, click on the `"Pause/Play"` button.
 To change the video source, click on the `"Change Video Source"` button.
-To change the classification model, click on the `"Change Classification Model"` button.

 ## Model Training
 The LSTM model used for classification was trained on a dataset of marshalling signals using the tensorflow library.
 The code for training the model is included in the `"model_training.ipynb"` notebook.
 You can use this notebook to train your own model using your own dataset.